petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/general-purpose/includes/dcedsv5-series-summary.md

 ms.author: mattmcinnes
 ms.reviewer: mattmcinnes
 ms.custom: include file
+# Customer intent: "As a cloud architect, I want to assess the capabilities of DCedsv5-series confidential VMs, so that I can implement secure and efficient solutions for processing sensitive workloads in the cloud."
 ---
 The DCedsv5-series are [Azure confidential VMs](/azure/confidential-computing/confidential-vm-overview) that protect the confidentiality and integrity of code and data while it's being processed.
 Organizations can use these VMs to seamlessly bring confidential workloads to the cloud without any code changes to the application.
 These machines are powered by Intel® 4th Generation Xeon® Scalable processors with Base Frequency of 2.1 GHz, All Core Turbo Frequency of 2.9 GHz and [Intel® AMX](https://www.intel.com/content/www/us/en/products/docs/accelerator-engines/advanced-matrix-extensions/overview.html) for AI acceleration.